 "If you are ready?"
 The voice was borderline sarcastic and coming

 Ford turned to see Stewart's ankles hanging at his face level.
-"What?”
+"What?"

-me down, grab my legs?”
+"Help me down, grab my legs?"

-for whatever reason.
+whatever reason.
 Reluctantly he did controlling Stewarts fall.
 Together

 they helped the others down and then they all took in their surroundings.